Tim Flannery: Other works

-Flannery has published more than 27 books.
+Flannery has published many other books.
 He recounted his scientific fieldwork and experiences with local tribal people in New Guinea in Throwim Way Leg (1999).
 He later released an account of his work in Australia in Chasing Kangaroos (2007).

 In 2010's Here on Earth, Flannery criticises elements of Darwinism while endorsing James Lovelock's Gaia hypothesis.
 In 2015, Flannery published Atmosphere of Hope, which discussed climate change mitigation, carbon sequestration and technological solutions and acts as a follow-up to The Weather Makers.
 He published another work about climate change in 2020, The Climate Cure, which calls for the Australian government to address the issue and argues its response to the COVID-19 pandemic could be used as a model for this.

 Following The Future Eaters on Australasia, he has published popular science books recounting the natural histories of North America in The Eternal Frontier (2001) and Europe in Europe: A Natural History (2018).